-At Children's Hospital Colorado's Allergy and Immunology Center, newly-opened in 2018, pediatric nurse-practitioner Lisa Hiers, MSN, is running food challenges.
+At Children's Hospital Colorado's Allergy and Immunology Center, pediatric nurse-practitioner Lisa Hiers, MSN, is running food challenges.
 Her partner for the day, pediatric nurse Trey Bemis, RN, just ducked into room 12 to check on 10-month-old Izad,* who, about 20 minutes ago, ate 0.2 grams of peanut powder mixed into apple sauce.

 "He's maybe got a little redness around his mouth and above his eyebrow," Trey reports.
 "Want to check it out?"

 In the challenge room, Izad's mom pulls him into her lap so Lisa can examine his face.
 She lifts his shirt to check his belly and his back.
 He has eczema and had a positive peanut skin test, so a peanut allergy is suspected.
 But there's only one way to be sure.

 "The most reliable test is whether you can eat that food without a reaction," says David Fleischer, MD, Director of the Allergy and Immunology Center.
 "We don't want kids to have to avoid foods unnecessarily.
 We want to get as many foods as possible into their diet, so if there's no history of ingestion with a reaction, we do food challenges."

 If Izad has an allergic reaction, Lisa and Trey will end the challenge knowing exactly how much peanut it took to provoke it.
 Most of the time, because the dose amounts start so small, they can stop a reaction with a dose of antihistamine, sometimes epinephrine.
 But each challenge room is set up for worst-case scenarios: all the equipment necessary to treat a severe reaction, plus direct nurse supervision at all times.